Compassionate Olympia Wrongful Death Attorneys Ready To Fight For You

 Our Services Are Free unless We Win

-At Brett McCandlis Brown & Conner, we offer something better than a “money-back guarantee.”
+At Brett McCandlis Brown & Conner PLLC, we offer something better than a “money-back guarantee.”
 You won’t owe us anything at all until your case is over, you have won, and the money is in the bank.
-And if we don’t win (a relatively rare occurrence) you don’t pay us at all.
+And if our proven Olympia wrongful death attorneys don’t win (a relatively rare occurrence), you don’t pay us at all.